amarsrivastava19/ProjectAmber/README.md

 # ProjectAmber
+## A rapid response system for Amber Alerts

 The Amber Alert system is a service that notifies the public of a child abduction in progress.
 This ensures that everyday citizens can keep an eye out for suspicious vehicles or individuals (especially if they match the alert's descriptions).